docker/labs/beginner/chapters/webapps.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

-Head over to `http://localhost:8888` and your app should be live. **note** If you are using Docker Machine, you may need to open up another terminal and determine the container ip address using `docker-machine ip default`.
+Head over to `http://localhost:8888` and your app should be live. **Note** If you are using Docker Machine, you may need to open up another terminal and determine the container ip address using `docker-machine ip default`.

 <img src="../images/catgif.png" title="static">

 Hit the Refresh button in the web browser to see a few more cat images.

-OK, now that you are done with the this container, stop and remove it since you won't be using it again.
+OK, now that you are done with this container, stop and remove it since you won't be using it again.

 Open another terminal window and execute the following commands: